Naming the essential fishing gear list is tricky. The reason for this may be obvious to many of you but let’s go there, nonetheless.

 Fishing Essentials Gear 6 – Fish Scaler

 I am always amazed at the number of weird and wonderful fish scalers on the market.
 Keep it simple.
-A traditional fish scaler does the job perfectly and costs around 5 bucks.
+A traditional fish scaler does the job perfectly and costs around 5 dollars.

 When you’re cleaning a lot of fish, getting all the scales off quickly and efficiently saves a heck of a lot of time at the cleaning tables.